The Best Flea Treatment for Cats

 At this point, we realized the research was pointing us in two different directions — spot-on treatments had more robust results, but tablets were still an effective way of treating an existing flea problem.
-We didn’t want to cut tablets altogether — some cat owners might be less worried about prevention, and some cats might not take kindly to spot-on treatments.
+We didn’t want to cut tablets altogether — some cat owners might be less worried about prevention, and some cats might flee the moment the spot-on medication touches their neck.
 So we ended up looking at the top picks in each category.

 To kill and prevent as many bugs as possible, use a spot-on medication.